Food additives are substances that become part of a food product when they are added during the processing or making of that food.

-It is still important to gather information about the safety of food additives.
-Tell the FDA Center for Food Safety and Applied Nutrition (CFSAN) about any reactions you have to food or food additives.
-Information about reporting a reaction is available at www.fda.gov/AboutFDA/CentersOffices/OfficeofFoods/CFSAN/ContactCFSAN/default.htm.
+It is important to keep gathering information about the safety of food additives.
+Report any reactions you have to food or food additives to the FDA Center for Food Safety and Applied Nutrition (CFSAN).
+Information about reporting a reaction is available at www.fda.gov/about-fda/center-food-safety-and-applied-nutrition-cfsan/contact-cfsan.

 The FDA and the United States Department of Agriculture (USDA) supervise and regulate the use of additives in food products sold in the United States.
-However, people who have special diets or intolerances should be careful when choosing products in the grocery store.
+However, people who have special diets or intolerances should be careful when choosing what products to buy.

 Additives in food; Artificial flavors and color